Krym4s/Hash_table/README.md

 To optimise our hash table we should get rid of our code!
 First of all, there is a magic intrinsic functions that are translated to sse assembler commands and one of them count the crc hash, that could safe as lots of time.

+This is the first version of crc hash it have

 ```
     const unsigned int tableSize = 256;